-Chilly, treeless and expansive — tundra is the coldest biome, or climatic region, on Earth.
-Defined by extreme temperatures, low diversity among native plants and short periods for organisms’ growth and reproduction, tundra appears like a flat plain or mountainside punctuated by streams and scrubby vegetation.
+Chilly, treeless, and expansive — tundra is the coldest biome, or climatic region, on Earth.
+A tundra definition includes extreme temperatures, low diversity among native plants, and short periods for organisms’ growth and reproduction.
+Tundra appears like a flat plain or mountainside punctuated by streams and scrubby vegetation.

 Types and Locations

 Arctic tundra, occupying a swath of the Northern Hemisphere, circles the North Pole and extends south into northern Canada, Russia, Alaska, and Scandinavia.
 Temperatures vacillate between an average of negative 34 degrees Celsius (negative 30 degrees Fahrenheit) in winter and between about 3 and 12 degrees Celsius (37 and 54 degrees Fahrenheit) in summer.